Monitoring & Logging: Tools to Keep Servers Healthy and Secure

 • Set actionable alerts β€” Configure alerts for thresholds that matter and avoid noise that causes alert fatigue.

-• Review and tune regularly β€” Update dashboards, metrics, and alerts as systems evolve.
+• Review and tune regularly β€” Update dashboards, metrics, and alerts as systems evolve through CI/CD pipelines.

-• Protect log integrity β€” Apply access controls and secure storage to ensure logs remain trustworthy and compliant.
+• Protect log integrity β€” Apply access controls and secure storage to ensure logs remain trustworthy and compliant, integrating with secrets management and encryption practices.

 • Combine with Traces for full observability β€” Metrics and logs are more powerful when correlated with distributed traces for deep root-cause analysis.